 We pursue a particular limited information econometric strategy to estimate and evaluate our model.
 To implement this strategy we first estimate the impulse response of eight key macroeconomic variables to a monetary policy shock, using an identified vector autoregression (VAR).
-We then choose six model parameters to minimize the difference between the estimated impulse response functions and the analogous objects in our model.4 briefly describe our estimates of the way the U.S. economy responds to a monetary policy shock.
+We then choose six model parameters to minimize the difference between the estimated impulse response functions and the analogous objects in our model.

+The remainder of this paper is organized as follows.
+In Section II, we briefly describe our estimates of the way the U.S. economy responds to a monetary policy shock.
 Section III displays our economic model.
 In Section IV, we discuss our econometric methodology.
 Our empirical results are reported in Section V and analyzed in Section VI.
 Concluding comments are contained in Section VII.